 Lets set up a simple Master-Master database replication on MariaDB.
-I have already posted an article on the setting up of a Master-Slave database replication.
+I have already posted an article on the setting up of Master-Slave database replication.
 You can test it on Virtual Box or Vmware labs for your own analysis and benchmark.
 Lets called both MariaDB Master servers as Master1 and Master2.

-1. Create the 2 Labs (test it on Centos7) and edit your /etc/hosts so that each server can ping each others via the hostname.
+1. Create the 2 Labs (test it on Centos7) and edit your /etc/hosts so that each server can ping each other via the hostname.
 On Master1, edit your /etc/my.cnf file and on the top enter the following parameter:

 MariaDB [(none)]> grant replication slave on *.* to [email protected]'%' identified by 'replipassword';

 MariaDB [(none)]> flush privileges;